The Eagle Protect PBC Approach to Safeguarding the Food Supply

 See what true quality and safety look like -

-request your free sample of Eagle Protect gloves today.
+TRY Eagle Protect gloves today.

 Barry Michaels is an international scientific consultant on food safety and an independent consultant to academic institutions, government, industry and non-profit organizations.
 He is a partner in the B. Michaels Group Inc., an international scientific consultancy organization.
 Michaels has more than 30 years’ experience in the field of infectious disease investigation, control and prevention.